mitre/emasser/lib/emasser/help/poam_put_mapper.md

 Notes:
 1 - The format for milestones is:
     --milestone milestoneId:[value] description:[value] scheduledCompletionDate:[value]
 2 - The example is only showing the required fields.
 Refer to instructions listed above for conditional and optional fields requirements.
+3 - If a field is misrepresented (wrong value) the following response may be provided by the server:
+Response body: {"meta":{"code":500,"errorMessage":"Sorry!
+Something went wrong on our end.
+Please contact emass_support@bah.com for assistance."}}